liang-bo96/LiveNeuron/docs/index.rst

    # Launch in interactive plot
    viz.run()

-For a full walkthrough of layouts, controls, and examples, start with the :doc:`user_guide`.
+For a full walkthrough of layouts and controls, start with the :doc:`user_guide`.

 .. toctree::
    :maxdepth: 2